A Moebius inversion formula to discard tangled hyperbolic surfaces: Moebius inversion formula

+Now suppose that the Moebius formula, as well as the expression \eqref{e:circles}, are known for all values $q'<q$, and denote $\mu_{q'}:=(-1)^{q'+1}/(2^{q'} q'!)$.
+Let $Z=(c_1, \ldots, c_q) $ be a purely 1d c-surface with $q$ components.
+If $Z$ is a not derived tangle (i.e. if one of the circles satisfy $\ell(c_i)>\inj$), then we have to have $\mu(Z)=0$.
+Otherwise, \eqref{e:fundidentity} is true if and only if

-The term $\frac{n!}{(n-j)!}$ is the number of ordered subsets of cardinality $j$ in a set of $n$ elements (here the components of $Z$); the factor $2^j$ corresponds to the number of possible orientations of a multicurve with $j$ components.
-The identity \eqref{e:rankn} leads to \eqref{e:circles} at rank $n$, thanks to the standard identity
+Indeed, the term $q! / (q-q')!$ is the number of ordered subsets of cardinality $q'$ in a set of $q$ elements (here the components of $Z$), and the factor $2^{q'}$ corresponds to the number of possible orientations of a multicurve with $q'$ components.
+The identity \eqref{e:rankn} is true if and only if \eqref{e:circles} holds at rank $q$, thanks to the standard binomial identity $\sum_{q'=0}^q \frac{q!}{q'!(q-q')!} (-1)^{q'} = 0$. \end{proof}

-We now prove that if $\mu$ exists, then it must satisfy \eqref{e:multi}.
-We prove \eqref{e:multi} by induction on the pair $( \chi(Z), |Z|)$ ordered by lexicographic order.
-It is obviously true for $( \chi(Z), |Z|)=(0, 0)$ with the convention of Remark \ref{r:empty}.
-Let $Z=(c, \sigma)$ be the decomposition of $Z$ into 1d and 2d part.
-Assume $|Z|\geq 1$, otherwise the claim us again obvious.
-Denote $j:=|Z|$.
-We can write the necessary condition \eqref{e:fundidentity} as

-The term $\mu(Z) N(Z) $ corresponds to all sub-c-surfaces of $Z$ that are diffeomorphic to $Z$.
-The other terms corresponds to \emph{strict} subsurfaces of $Z$.